 Quality service from the beginning

-Harvey and Tamara now lead a team of 11 – five systems engineers, two help desk technicians, a project manager, and a sales engineer.
+Harvey and Tamara now lead a team of 13 – seven systems engineers, four support desk technicians, a project manager, and a sales engineer.
 They’re still investing in high-level expertise, and offer training to develop even more.
 They’ve invested in enterprise-level work management and documentation systems, knowing that they would pay off in efficiency and customer satisfaction.
-Tamara remains the only administrative employee – keeping the organization lean, and freeing the rest of the team to focus tightly on the work itself.
+Tamara remains the only purely administrative employee – keeping the organization lean, and freeing the rest of the team to focus tightly on the work itself.

-The proof of the success of their approach is that they still serve almost all of those original clients, including lawyers, financial services firms, manufacturers, distributors, and property management firms.
+The proof of the success of their approach is that they still serve almost all of those original clients, including lawyers, doctors, financial services firms, and veterinarians.
 And most of those clients have referred other businesses to Longleaf, recommending the team for its skills, responsiveness, and reasonable pricing.

 Over time, Longleaf has moved away from a traditional “time and materials” basis and toward managed services arrangements, where the team is tasked with ongoing prevention and stability, instead of break/fix.
 Longleaf monitors the situation and is proactive, rather than waiting for the phone to ring with a problem.
 Its interests are aligned with its clients – smooth sailing for everyone is preferred – and service levels can be matched to each client’s specific needs.